We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Healthline describes the differences between prescription and over-the-counter heading aids by sharing features of each, benefits, drawbacks, and more.
+Healthline describes the differences between prescription and over-the-counter hearing aids by sharing features of each, benefits, drawbacks, and more.

-For many years, the only kind of hearing aids you could get were prescription hearing aids from a hearing specialist, such as an audiologist.
+For many years, the only kind of hearing aids you could get were prescription hearing aids from a hearing specialist.

 That all changed when the Food and Drug Administration (FDA) finalized a new rule that allows customers to buy over-the-counter (OTC) hearing aids directly in stores and online — no prescription required.